zivid/zivid-ros/README.md

 ### Zivid SDK

 To use the ROS driver you need to download and install the "Zivid Core" package.
-SDK version 2.0 is supported.
+Zivid SDK version 2.0 and 2.1 is supported.
 See [releases](https://github.com/zivid/zivid-ros/releases) for older ROS driver releases that supports older SDK versions.

 Follow [this guide](https://zivid.atlassian.net/wiki/spaces/ZividKB/pages/59080712/Zivid+Software+Installation)
 to install "Zivid Core" for your version of Ubuntu.
 The "Zivid Studio" and "Zivid Tools" packages can be useful